-Finally, your class enrollment each term will influence your tuition and fee assessment.
+Class enrollment each term will influence the tuition and fee assessment.

-- Students enrolled full-time are charged at a flat rate based on their academic program (for most students, 12 to 18 hours) plus a per credit hour rate for any enrolled hours in overload status (overload means hours 19 and above).
+- Students enrolled full-time are charged at a flat rate based on their academic career, academic program, and academic plan (see the "Credit Hour Status" chart below) plus a per credit hour rate for any enrolled hours in overload status, which is typically 19 credit hours and above.
 Charges for hours in overload are subject to the refund policy.

-- Part-time students are charged on a per credit-hour basis (exception are noted).
+- Part-time students are charged on a per credit-hour basis (exceptions are noted).

 - Note some classes have course- or class-specific fees in addition to the Board-approved fees.